wa1YanLeung/e-commerce/README.md

 # eCommerce project in React.js

-## A full stack eCommerce website from scratch
+## An eCommerce website from scratch

 https://ecommerce21.netlify.app/